washingtonyachtclub/documents/WYC_Policies.md

 It is expected that all Members of the Club will have sufficient swimming ability to take care of themselves in an emergency.
 Members must vouch for their own abilities and sail at their own risk if this ability is insufficient.

 ### Guests
 Members who check out a boat are responsible for the safety of their Guests and have full authority over their vessel.
-All guests must fill out the online Participants Agreement (available at https://waiver.washingtonyachtclub.org/) prior to boarding.
+All Guests must fill out the online Participant’s Agreement (available at https://waiver.washingtonyachtclub.org/) prior to boarding.
 Guests must wear proper flotation at all times while sailing aboard Dinghies.
 Guests who can not swim must wear flotation at all times while on board all Club boats.

 ### Club Regulations
 The Member who checked out the boat is required to obey and enforce the safety regulations of the Club, especially those rules related to having and wearing life preservers.
 Non-swimmers must wear Coast Guard-approved life preservers at all times while on board Club boats.